 Thus my research is motivated by the aim to understand and empirically investigate puzzling phenomena and urgent economic and political questions.
-While I am also interested in methods themselves, my main motivation is their application to answer urgent economic and political questions in a convincing way.
-In doing so my motto is "as complicated as necessary, but also to keep things as simple and understandable as possible".
+While I am also interested in empirical methods and theory itself, my main motivation is their application to answer urgent economic and political questions in a convincing way.
+In doing so my motto is "as complicated as necessary, but as simple and understandable as possible".

 - Political Economy / Public Choice / Public Economics: